bluecoatmatrix/public_project/README.md

 #### More disks

    There are only 4 disks created in current game.
-We can let client to customerize the game to have any number of disks they prefer.
+We can provide more flexibility so that client can customerize the game to have any number of disks they prefer.

 #### Multiple game instances